Government and political system

 In 2015, Saudi women were given the right to vote and stand as candidates in the municipal elections.
 As a result, Saudi Arabians elected the first women to a political office in Saudi Arabia’s history.

-Despite this development, voting registration was still low; with 130,000 women registering to vote, compared to more than 1.3 million men.
+Despite this development, voting registration was still low.
+Only 130,000 women registered to vote, compared to more than 1.3 million men.
 In terms of candidacy, 978 women stood alongside 5,938 men.

 The political history of Saudi Arabia